typetools/templatefora-checker/README.md

   `org.checkerframework.checker.templatefora`) so that it reflects your organization's naming standards.
 * Change the copyright info in the `LICENSE` file.
 You may change the license as well, if you wish.
-* Modify this README so that it describes your checker, instead of this text. :)
 * Follow the ["How to create a new checker" instructions](https://checkerframework.org/manual/#creating-a-checker) in the Checker Framework Manual .
+* Remove all text up from the top of this README to this line.
+  Further modify this README so that it describes your checker.

+# TemplateForA Checker

+A common problem when programming is TODO.
+This results in a run-time exception.

+The TemplateForA Checker guarantees, at compile time, that your code will not suffer that run-time exception.

-### How the build system works
+### How to build the checker

-This template uses [Gradle](https://gradle.org/) as its build system.
-To build the checker, run `./gradlew build` from the top-level directory.
+Run these commands from the top-level directory.

-The `build.gradle` file contains the definition of the build.
-The only significant modification from a standard Gradle Java project is the addition of the Maven publishing plugin, which permits you to publish your checker to your local Maven repository by running `./gradlew publish`.
+`./gradlew build`: build the checker

+`./gradlew publish`: publish the checker to your local Maven repository.
-This is useful for testing out your checker on a real codebase before you publish it elsewhere, such as to Maven Central.
+This is useful for test before you publish it elsewhere, such as to Maven Central.